Quantum States of Fields for Quantum Split Sources: Introduction

 While the intuitive physics underpinning FME is simple, its detailed field theoretical description is not, because it involves a quantum superposition of macroscopically distinct field configurations.
 In the conventional Fock basis description, each gravitational field configuration contains an infinite number of particles.
 On the other hand, the interacting potential can be described in quantum field theory as an exchange of virtual particles.
 These aspects of the formulation have raised questions regarding the exact physical implications of a potential detection of a gravitational FME.
-These include the role of the Newtonian potential and the split between transverse and longitudinal components of the gravitational field, the relation between the quantum gravitational state and the superposition of geometries, and the precise mechanism leading to the mediation of entanglement between the source systems.
+These include the role of the Newtonian potential and the split between transverse and longitudinal components of the gravitational field~\cite{anastopoulos2018comment}, the relation between the quantum gravitational state and the superposition of geometries, the precise mechanism leading to the mediation of entanglement between the source systems~\cite{hall2018two}, and the role of locality in mediating the interaction~\cite{Christodoulou:2022knr, Fragkos:2022tbm}.

 Here, we give a straightforward and transparent Hilbert space description of the phenomenon, and in particular of the quantum state of the gravitational field sourced by a quantum particle in a spatial superposition.
 This description sheds light on the open questions mentioned above (a field theoretical account of the relative phase has been given in \cite{christodoulou2022locally} using path integrals).
 Specifically, we use the Schr{\"o}dinger representation of quantum fields in the field basis~\cite{hatfield2018quantum} and we apply it to an effective quantum field-theoretic description of gravity in the weak regime~\cite{Kuchar:1970mu, Burgess:2003jk, Donoghue:1994dn, Donoghue:2017ovt, bern2002perturbative}.
 For the vacuum state, we reproduce certain results in~\cite{Kuchar:1970mu}, which adopted a different approach.
 The field basis allows us to treat naturally quantum split macroscopic sources.
 We fix the gauge minimally to emphasise the gauge-independent aspects of the description.
 In the electromagnetic case, we reproduce features of the Dirac dressing formalism~\cite{Dirac2011} as well as related result by the BRST quantization~\cite{Barnich:2010bu}.